arrow-kt/arrow-website/content/docs/learn/typed-errors/from-either-to-raise.md

-How you split your code into local values no longer depends on the structure of your functions, as is the case with `flatMap`, but rather on the logical decomposition you want in your code.
+How you split your code into local values no longer depends on the structure of your functions, as is the case with `flatMap`, but rather on the logical decomposition you want to achieve in your code.

-Arrow provides different builders for different return types (`either`, `option`, `result`), but regardless of the one you choose you always use `bind` at every step with potential failure.
+Arrow provides different builders for different return types (`either`, `option`, `result`), but regardless of which one you choose you always use `bind` at every step where potential failure is possible.

 :::info Why "Raise DSL"?